jasonelliots/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML consists of elements that have meaning - that is, they give you some sort of idea what they do just by their name.
+Ie header, footer, section, body.

 2. What are the 4 areas of the box model?

+Content, Padding, Border, and Margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross-axis.

 4. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it allows for the team to collaborate with each other while keeping up to speed on what everyone else is doing.
+This helps with cooperation and efficiency.
+Also, it allows multiple pairs of eyes to see code before it gets implemented as a safeguard against breaking the product.
+Previous versions of the code can be accessed if they were committed.

 5. Define mobile-first design in your own words.

+Mobile-first is when we are designing with mobile in mind as the default or baseline.
+We then use min-width to scale up to create a responsive design for larger screens.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.